fmubarrat/Krishibazar.com/README.md

 # Krishibazar.com
-A web based app for farmers.
+A web based app for farmers in Bangla.